About Us

 The nearest airport to Ave Maria School is Tuticorin Airport.
 If needed, we can arrange a taxi from the airport to the school.
 For more information or assistance, please get in touch with us at avemariapeter@yahoo.com.

-We are an organization.
+We are an organisation.
 How can we collaborate with you?

-If you are an organization interested in collaborating with us, please send an email to avemariapeter@yahoo.com with the subject: “Collaboration Request – [organization name]”.
+If you are an organisation interested in collaborating with us, please send an email to avemariapeter@yahoo.com with the subject: “Collaboration Request – [organisation name]”.

-In the message, include a short presentation of your organization, your mission, your projects, why you wish to collaborate with us, and a link to your website.
+In the message, include a short presentation of your organisation, your mission, your projects, why you wish to collaborate with us, and a link to your website.

 As a volunteer, do I have to work on all projects?